 Almost everyone is scared of dying; therefore, everyone who knows Lord Yamaraj is also scared of the Lord as he is the God of Death.
 However, although true and obvious to be scared, he is also known as the God of Justice and is sometimes referred to as Dharmaraja.
 It is because he is responsible for his unswerving dedication to maintaining order and harmony in the world.
 He is frequently mentioned in Garuda Purana as the chosen Lord who directs the soul to either good or a bad state.

-Lord Yama is said to be one of the wisest of the deities and is also believed to have been the first mortal who died.
-The word Yama stands for twin brother in Vedic Sanskrit, and in some of the Hindu epics, he has a twin sister named Yami.
-Additionally, in the great Hindu epic of Mahabharata, Lord Yama is said to have incarnated as Vidura and is depicted as a teacher and also is the father of Yudhisthir, the eldest brother among five Pandavas.
+Lord Yama is said to be one of the wisest deities and is also believed to have been the first mortal to die.
+The word Yama stands for twin brother in Vedic Sanskrit, and in some Hindu epics, he has a twin sister named Yami.
+Additionally, in the great epic of Mahabharata, Lord Yama is said to have incarnated as Vidura.
+He is also depicted as a teacher and the father of Yudhisthir, the eldest brother among the five Pandavas.

-As a result, it is obvious that Lord Yama is known in other parts of the world as well.
+As a result, it is obvious that Lord Yama is also known in other parts of the world.
 In Tibet, where Yama is known as Gsin-rje, he is often represented with a demonic face and viciously stamping on somebody.
 Yama appears in a similar pose on reliefs at Angkor Wat, Cambodia.
-Finally, he is a familiar statue figure in many Chinese temples where he is known as Yen-lo wang.
+Finally, he is a familiar statue figure in many Chinese temples, where he is known as Yen-lo wang.